 Initiating the Game

 To begin a game, you must gather all the balls together within a triangular rack.
 You mostly arrange the balls at random.
 However, the eight-ball always sits in the center.
 Moreover, one back corner of the triangle must have a solid ball while the other back corner must have a striped ball.
 Some players like to place the 1-ball in the front, the 8-ball in the middle and run solid/stripe/solid/stripe from right to left through the rack.
 It's a personal thing!
 Place the balls in the rack behind the second to last pair of spots (those on the longer edges of the table) on one side of the pool table.
 Those spots serve to form imaginary lines across it for this purpose.
 Place the white cue ball anywhere behind the second-to-last pair of dots on opposite ends of the table.
 Once this setup is complete, you remove the rack, and one player hits the cue ball into the other to scatter them around the table.

 Choosing a Group

 Now that the balls sit all around the table, players take turns aiming at them until one player pockets a ball.
 The coloration of that ball determines the groups that each player will target thereafter.
 If they pocket a striped ball, they must go for stripes after this while the other player goes for solids and vice versa.
 Both players take turns aiming at balls until one wins by pocketing all their group’s balls and the eight-ball.
 Each singular turn ends when a player hits a ball but doesn’t sink anything or when they perform a foul.

-Since you’re more familiar with billiards and the basic rules to know for it, you can now purchase a pool table with confidence that you’ll use it well.
+Now that you are familiar with billiards and the basic rules, you can purchase a pool table with confidence that you’ll use it well.
 Contact Big Sky Billiard Supply to find high-quality pool tables in Missoula, MT today.